 This Sunday 8th March 2020 we come together for a global celebration on International Women’s Day!
-First calendared in 1911, this year’s theme – ‘an equal world is an enabled world’ – calls us all to share the empowering #EachforEqual hashtag and our best ‘hands out’ pose in support of gender parity.
+First calendared in 1911, this year’s theme – ‘an equal world is an enabled world’ – calls us all to share the empowering #EachforEqual hashtag and our best ‘hands out’ pose in support of women and gender parity.

 In a nutshell, International Women’s Day celebrates the social, economic, cultural and political achievements of women, raises awareness against gender bias, and demands the acceleration of gender equality.
 Although set in the global calendar, the ethos of International Women’s Day runs year-round and calls for every individual to take responsibility and collectively play their part in the fight to establish a gender equal world.
 This year, we champion the tag #CollectiveIndividualism because an equal world is a happier and more prosperous world.
-Each and every one of us must decide, ourselves, to take human rights seriously and help impact society.
+Each and every one of us must decide, ourselves, to take human rights and women’s rights seriously, and help impact society.

 Note that no one government, charity, corporation, academic institution, women’s network, NGO or media hub is solely responsible for International Women’s Day.
 With many organisations advertising their unique IWD message, at On The Go Tours we believe everyone deserves wonderful travel experiences.
-Travelling alone can be daunting, but also incredibly empowering, confidence building and (above all) fun!
+Travelling alone can be daunting, especially for women, but also incredibly empowering, confidence building and (above all) fun!
 But we understand the risks associated with solo travel, which is why we’ve created an inclusive list of how to travel safe.

 Top 10 Tips For Travelling Solo as a Woman